dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 **If tablets are left unsupervised** E.g. West Pilbara, Cable Beach - simply save and let it upload.
 Supervisors will QA the data later.

-**If a supervisor regularly checks the devices** De-select "Mark form as finalized" and "Save Form and Exit".
+**If a supervisor regularly wants to proofread submissions pre-upload on the devices** De-select "Mark form as finalized" and "Save Form and Exit".
 This gives the field supervisors a chance to review and possibly determine species ID (based on the photo taken) before uploading.